UW-MLGEO/MLGEO2022_sangsong/ml-sogos/README.md

 - `figures/` : useful diagnostic and analysis figures

 I recommend adding the `data/` folder in your remote copy (on your laptop).
-Large files won't upload to github so you can add the data/ folder to your .gitignore file.
+Large files won't upload to Github so you can add the data/ folder to your .gitignore file.

 **Modules**